CalvinG-Analytics/Projects-Portfolio/ClassProjects/BayesianBandwidth/README.md

 ## 🚀 Overview

 This class project is originally the final project of my graduate course (MA578: Bayesian Statistics) at Boston University.
 My goal was to model complex distributions of NBA points scored using Bayesian and Kernel methods, followed by an assessment of the results.
-I have since then updated my work by creating a Shiny dashboard that allows flexibility in choosing hyperparameters and timeframes, resulting in a clearer picture of the results.
+I have since then updated my work by creating a Shiny dashboard that allows flexibility in choosing hyperparameters and timeframes, making it easy to examine how they affect the resulting estimate.

 ## 💻 Data

-This analytics project uses publicly available NBA dataset `team_season.txt` containing season-level team performances from the league's inception to 2004 from the website https://www.basketball-reference.com/.
-Each row represents a team in a specific season, and their key information such as wins, points scored, rebounds, and other metrics.
+This analytics project uses publicly available NBA dataset `team_season.txt` containing season-level team performances from the league's inception to 2004 (https://www.basketball-reference.com/).
+Each row represents a team in a specific season, while the columns have key information such as wins, points scored, rebounds, and other metrics.
 The focus of this project is on the **Points Per Game (PPG)** metric, calculated as the total points scored in the season `o_pts` divided by the number of games played `won + lost`.

 ## 📑 Methods